ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 Conventional packet filtering(Shallow PAcket Inspection) primarily examines the header information of data packets, making decisions based on source and destination addresses, ports, and protocols.

+Using above 5 details, we can categorize all the packets travessing trough a network into sessions.
+A session is a packet exchange between two entities having above 5 touple fixed during the sessoin.

 * Five Touple:
     	Source IP address
 			Destination IP address